JANUARY 22nd SERMON Passcode required: 8$dW*91A

 Prayers of the Congregation

-AM: Called together to follow Jesus, we pray for the church, the world, and all in need.
+AM: United in the hope and joy of the resurrection, let us pray for the church, the world, and all in need.

 Silence

-AM: Sustain the sick and homebound of this and every community, especially those who still wrestle with COVID -19, and for those in our congregation: Wanda, Jerelene, Caryee, Ruby, Sharee, Orelia, Rosa, Jeanie, Doshier, and Ella.
+AM: Merciful God, you anoint us with your spirit.
+We pray for all who seek such comfort, especially those who still wrestle with COVID -19, and for those in our congregation: Cynthia Anne, Jerelene, Caryee, Ruby, Sharee, Rosa, Jeanie, and Ella.

 AM: For what else do the people of God pray?
 We invite those joining us via zoom to offer their prayers first.